linode/docs/docs/applications/containers/deploy-a-flask-application-with-dokku.md

   email: docs@linode.com
 description: 'Host your own PaaS with Dokku, a highly extensible way to deploy applications built on top of Docker and Git.
 This guide shows how to use Dokku to quickly deploy a Flask application with SSL and NGINX.'
 og_description: 'Host your own PaaS with Dokku, a highly extensible way to deploy applications built on top of Docker and Git.
 This guide shows how to use Dokku to quickly deploy a Flask application with SSL and NGINX.'
-keywords: ['docker','containers','nginx', 'heroku', 'PaaS', 'git', 'Platform-as-aservice', 'Platform As a Service']
+keywords: ['docker','containers','nginx', 'heroku', 'PaaS', 'git', 'Platform-as-a-service', 'Platform As a Service']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2018-03-07
 modified: 2018-03-07